kapin-k/DNA-DEMO-DEPLOY/README.md

 * Step 2: In the project navigator, expand the 'dnademo' project.
 You will now see a list of folders.
 Expand the folder 'dnademo', within which you will find a file called Info.plist.
 * Step 3: Right click on 'Info.plist' --> 'Open As' --> 'Source Code'.
 * Step 4: In Line 35, you may find the following - <key>smarten-env.eba-9hfjufww.us-east-2.elasticbeanstalk.com</key>
 * Step 5: Replace the existing domain name with the domain name of the desired server.
-(Dont include IP address or port number) Eg: <key>github.com</key>
+Eg: <key>github.com</key> or <key>http://192.168.1.152:5000</key> if using the IP address and port number.

 4. **Re-building the application package**